What is Deed in Lieu of Foreclosure?

 You may be able to save yourself and the mortgage company the expense and trouble of foreclosure.
 But it comes at a cost to you of immediately giving up the home.
 You are still be taxed as income for the amount that was forgiven.
 Many times this is not an option if there are other mortgages or liens on the property.
 To convey title it may require a foreclosure sale to get rid of a second mortgage or judicial liens on the property.

 Why filing an answer and defending the foreclosure may be better than a deed in lieu

 Many people choose to litigate or stay in the house rent free until the house is sold.
-This allows people to save up house payments they would have made to pay an amount down on a new home or lease with an option to buy.
-Under Kentucky laws and regulations most people will qualify for a prime rate government mortgage 2 years after filing bankruptcy (if no foreclosure is involved), or 3 years after bankruptcy and a foreclosure.
-We can file an answer to your foreclosure to give you additional time to do a work out with your mortgage company or file a bankruptcy to help avoid or stop the foreclosure.
+This allows people to save up house payments they would have made.
+You may need to pay an amount down on a new home or lease with an option to buy.
+Under Kentucky laws and regulations most people will qualify for a prime rate mortgage 2 years after filing bankruptcy.
+You can get a low rate 3 years after a foreclosure sale.
+The foreclosure has a greater effect than a bankruptcy. .
+We can file an answer to your foreclosure to give you additional time to do a work out with your mortgage company.
+Or you may need to file a bankruptcy to delay, avoid or stop the foreclosure.
 Here is a general timeline of the foreclosure process.